THE DAILY RISE & FALL OF OUR LEARNERS

 Allow me to paint a common picture for you.

-At 8.30 a.m. the young learned has surpassed half, if not all, of his/her/their daily calory limit.
+At 8:30 a.m., the young learner has surpassed half, if not all, of their daily calorie limit.

-Consequently, the young learner’s glucose (blood sugar) would haves spiked not only prematurely but exponentially, offering a short-lived burst of energy.
+Consequently, the young learner’s glucose (blood sugar) would have spiked not only prematurely but exponentially, offering a short-lived burst of energy.

 Fatigue and poor concentration are bound to follow.
 At 10.00 a.m., the young learner crashes.

 Recess arrives.
-The young learner opens his/her/their lunchbox, or visits the canteen for a second time that day.
-A packet of chips, a Le Snack, or a processed muesli bar is consumed combined with a can of coke and Zappo’s for a treat.
-The young learner’s movement is restricted by his/her/their preoccupation with their electronic screens.
+The young learner opens//their lunchbox or visits the canteen for a second time that day.
+A packet of chips, a Le Snack, or a processed muesli bar is consumed, combined with a can of Coke and Zappo’s for a treat.
+The young learner’s movement is restricted by their preoccupation with electronic screens.

 Again, glucose spikes.
-Fatigue hits, the crash is inevitable.
+Fatigue sets in, and the crash is inevitable.

 Lunch is here.
-Spaghetti bolognaise, a chicken burger or a meat pie become tempting options.
-Sure, there is some protein in these options, but they still remain nutritionally void and full of artificial ingredients.
-This meals are chased down with a tasty Powerade or perhaps an ice block with a side of Zappo’s.
+Spaghetti Bolognese, a chicken burger or a meat pie become tempting options.
+Yes, there is some protein in these options, but they remain nutritionally lacking and contain artificial ingredients.
+These meals are often followed by a tasty Powerade or perhaps an ice block, accompanied by a side of Zappo’s.

 Class resumes.
-Concentration become more difficult.
-The crash, inevitable.
+Concentration becomes more difficult.
+The crash is inevitable.

 It is impossible; there is no organic fuel to stimulate the body.